ember-learn/ember-blog/source/2020-02-28-the-ember-times-issue-137.md

 ## [Ember Website Redesign 🔥](https://emberjs.com/)

 Maybe you haven't noticed, but the **primary website for Ember** has been **redesigned** and it is **now live**!
-The redesign brings a fresh new look at the main piece of real estate for Ember on the interent and features a clean and modern look that all of us in the community can be proud of.
+The redesign brings a fresh new look at the main piece of real estate for Ember on the internet and features a clean and modern look that all of us in the community can be proud of.

 This redesign has been a long time in the making and has invovled a lot of work from the people across the Ember teams and the Ember community.
 Big shout outs to everyone involved in the effort, especially [Mel Sumner @melsumner](https://github.com/MelSumner) and [Chris Manson @mansona](https://github.com/mansona)! 🎉🎉🎉 It's super exciting to see this modern re-visioning of the website come to life.